How Harry Potter Helped Me Accept The Hardest Truth Of Life?

 Death.
 That's the main theme of the books.
 Rowling puts stress on the fact that death is inevitable, even for wizards.
 Although this is not apparent in the earlier books, things steadily get darker as we read on.
 From the third book, Harry Potter And The Prisoner Of Azkaban, things start getting darker.
 I love how the story progresses from the third book to Harry Potter And The Goblet Of Fire and Harry Potter And The Order Of The Phoenix.
 In the third book, I really love how Harry saw James inside himself, and how Dumbledore said that the ones we love never truly leave us.
 It was an emotional plot, and a good one.
 In the fourth book, from the very beginning, something was amiss, and there were constant indications of approaching danger.
 Plotwise, the fourth book is perhaps the best book of the series, and it also has a lot of elements.
 Rowling had by then created a serious world of herself, and at that point she didn't need to borrow ideas out of fairy tale books for her stories.
 Her wizarding world was all set: a complete world.
 The plots are much more serious, and relatable.
 I like how Voldemort returned, and how Hagrid said that what would come would come, and you would have to face it when it did.
 But the fifth book is what made me really fall in love with Harry Potter.
 The writing is so good, so relatable to me as a teen and there are so many elements in the fifth book.
 Harry's frustration, anger and insecurities are so well described, as well as Sirius's death and its aftereffects.
 And there was the revelation about the prophecy, how Harry and Dumbledore were singled out by the wizarding community and how finally Voldemort's return was confirmed.
 The fifth book ends with the beginning of the second war; the first war being the war between Harry (and Dumbledore) and the rest of the wizarding community, and the second war being the war between Harry and Voldemort.
 I really don't know why, but the fifth book shook me really deep.
 I love the sixth book, Harry Potter And The Half-Blood Prince and the seventh book, Harry Potter And The Deathly Hallows as well, but the fifth book is just different.
 It's easily my favorite book of the series.
 (And I will keep Harry Potter And The Goblet Of Fire as my second favorite book, after the fifth book.)

 There are many things I have learned from Harry Potter.
 The power of love.
-Then there is a deep message behind the fact that Voldemort himself gave Harry his own powers, marked Harry as his equal.
+(Yes, I see love as an illusion, but it is a powerful illusion, and a positive one, if used properly) Then there is a deep message behind the fact that Voldemort himself gave Harry his own powers, marking Harry as his equal.
 He believed the prophecy and acted, and that made all the difference, not the prophecy itself.
 What I have also learned from Harry Potter is that death is inevitable, and we have to accept it.
 This is the hardest truth of life, and we all have difficulty accepting it.
 It's easy to say "I know we all have to die one day" but it's harder to truly accept the death of a loved one.
 I have learned a lot of things from reading Harry Potter, but the most important thing, according to me, is that we should not pity the dead.
 Instead, we should pity the living, and above all those who live without love.
 Harry Potter has helped me accept death.
 I was never afraid of dying, but initially I was really afraid of seeing my loved ones leave me.
 Harry Potter helped me overcome that fear.
 Harry Potter has helped me realize that we should not dwell on the past, and focus on living our lives to the fullest, and enjoy our time with the people who are still alive.
 The stories are really deep, and they have changed my life.
 Honestly.